up-n-atom/8311/docs/why.md

     * Any other forms or irrational or non-technical speculation

-    If your interest in this technology is driven by a sense of personal threat or a conspiracy, we strongly advise you to **consult with a qualified professionr or a trusted human peer** to safeguard against AI-reinforced misinformation.
+    If your interest in this technology is driven by a sense of personal threat or a conspiracy, we strongly advise you to **consult with a qualified professional or a trusted human peer** to safeguard against AI-reinforced misinformation.

 Replacing or bypassing Internet Service Provider (ISP) Customer Premises Equipment (CPE) grants you granular